AnSpake/osiris/README.md

 # Osiris

 ## Disclaimer
 This is a ongoing project.
 Benchmarking results are not out yet.
+This project uses latest master of https://github.com/axboe/liburing/commits/master as of Feb 13, 2021, commits 5671af3

 ## io_uring benchmarking
 This repository contains:
 - epoll server with Level and Edge trigger modes
 - io_uring server with interrupt, poll and kernel polling modes
 - benchmarking results (faio)